teralove/world-bam-notifier/README.md

 # World BAM Notifier
-Notifies you if a world bam is close by.
+Notifies you when a world bam is close by.